-Call for papers
+Call for Papers

-EUROPEAN CONGRESS ON CONSUMER LAW
+EUROPEAN CONFERENCE ON CONSUMER LAW

 February 27 & 28, 2025 – Montpellier

-International Association of Consumer Law
+International Association for Consumer Law

 Thursday, February 27 – morning